jhliu17/nntool/docs/introduction/distributed_training.rst

 Distributed Training with PyTorch
 #################################

-The distributed training with ``nntool`` has been tested with the following features:
+The distributed training with ``nntool`` has been extensively tested with the following features:

 **Single Node**

 - ✅ Single-process training
-- ✅ Mixed precising training
-- ✅ Gradient accumulation
 - ✅ DDP training
-- ✅ FSDP training (FSDP2 with Accelerate)
+- ✅ FSDP training (e.g., FSDP2 with Accelerate)

+We haven't tested the following features yet, but they are expected to work:

 **Multiple Nodes**